-- Rescales the color and opacity transfer functions using the data range from the data source selected in the Pipeline browser, i.e., the active source.
+- Find: Rescales the color and opacity transfer functions using the data range from the data source selected in the Pipeline browser, i.e., the active source.
 This rescales the entire transfer function.
-Thus, all control points including the intermediate ones are proportionally adjusted to fit the new range. - Rescales the color and opacity transfer functions using a range provided by the user.
+Thus, all control points including the intermediate ones are proportionally adjusted to fit the new range. - FC: Rescales the color and opacity transfer functions using a range provided by the user.
 A dialog will be popped up for the user to enter the custom range.

-- Rescales the color and opacity transfer functions to the range of values for data over all timesteps.
-This operation may be costly as data for all timesteps needs to be read. - Rescales the color and opacity transfer functions using the range of values for the elements (cells or points) visible in the view.
-This operations assigns the entire range of colors to visible elements which may reveal patterns not visible otherwise. - Inverts the color transfer function by moving the control points, e.g., a red-to-green transfer function will be inverted to a green-to-red one.
-This only affects the color transfer function and leaves the opacity transfer function untouched. - Loads the color transfer function from a preset.
-The Color Preset manager dialog pops up to enable you to choose one of the color maps included with ParaView or import presets from a file. - Saves the current color transfer function to presets.
+- Ff: Rescales the color and opacity transfer functions to the range of values for data over all timesteps.
+This operation may be costly as data for all timesteps needs to be read. - The second sec - C: Inverts the color transfer function by moving the control points, e.g., a red-to-green transfer function will be inverted to a green-to-red one.
+This only affects the color transfer function and leaves the opacity transfer function untouched. - 🔯 : Loads the color transfer function from a preset.
+The Color Preset manager dialog pops up to enable you to choose one of the color maps included with ParaView or import presets from a file. - Discrete the current color transfer function to presets.
 The Color Preset manager dialog pops up to let you name the transfer function and export the transfer function to a file.
-The opacity function can also be saved with the transfer function.
+The opacity function can also be saved with the transfer function. - 🐼 : This toggles the detailed view for the transfer function control points.
+This is useful to manually enter values for the control points rather than using the UI.